 Can I change the templated questions in the closing note?

-Yes, you can, but you need to be an Admin+ to do so.
-If you do have Admin rights, go to Configure > General tab, and select Templates in the left sidebar.
+Yes, you can, but you need to be a Superadmin to do so.
+If you do have Superadmin rights, go to Configure > General tab, and select Templates in the left sidebar.
 Click here to go there now.

 Make sure to read this article to understand why our default templates are set up like this.